john-itcsolutions/cheirrs/README.md

 `git clone https://gitlab.com/john_olsenjohn-itcsolutions/cheirrs`

 NOTE: As we don't own or control the elastos sub-modules, and since the cheirrs/elastos-smartweb-service/grpc_adenine/__init__.py file is empty in the elastos-smartweb-service module, we have included a version of __init__.py in the cheirrs root directory.
-This version caters for initialising the SQLAlchemy interface from an existing database, by defining a BaseModel class and abstracting from this to build a full set of Models, using SQLAlchemy's methods of Fine-Grained Database Reflection.
+This version caters for initialising the SQLAlchemy interface from an existing database, and generating a full set of Models, using SQLAlchemy's ORM & methods of Database Metadata Reflection.
 However we need to re-insert the root-directory-version at /grpc_adenine/__init__.py (in local copies) to enable it to work properly as a Python init file, to be run by the system before running the server in /grpc_adenine/server.py.
 You would have to keep these 2 versions in sync with each other if you need to edit __init__.py, and want to use your own gitlab account for repo and container registry storage.

 `cd path/to/cheirrs`